Friday, November 22, 2024

 How to Grow and Care for Proteas

 Did you know California is one of five Mediterranean-climate regions on the earth where proteas are grown?
 It’s true!
 And autumn tends to be the ideal planting time as plants gain maximum sun exposure without it being too hot.
-Here are few growing tips to get your fall planting started.
+Here are a few growing tips to get your fall planting started.

 • More sun means more flowers, so be sure to plant them in a sunny location where the air flows freely around the plant.